simonhasan/4cscc-lab-manual/_sources/lessons-micropython/leds/leds-11-bools.md

 ## Reviewing Data Types

+TODO

 ### Strings

 A  string is a data type used for a character or a sequence of characters.
 Strings are characters between quotes `' '` or double quotes `" "`.
+TODO

 ### Integers

+TODO

 ## The Boolean Data Type

+TODO

-### About
+### About?

+TODO

 ## Brief Introduction to Logic